mlazarz/MaxentDataPreparationTutorial/README.md

 ![variables](Images/variables.jpg)

 To access this dataset, go to the [WorldClim website download page](https://www.worldclim.org/data/worldclim21.html).
 Within the table containing "Bioclimatic variables", select bio30s or click [here](https://biogeo.ucdavis.edu/data/worldclim/v2.1/base/wc2.1_30s_bio.zip) to download.
 This is at a 30 second spatial resolution and the folder is 9.68 GB.
 If you would like to try this tutorial using a smaller dataset with a larger spatial resolution, one can use the bio 10 minute or bio 5 minute datasets.
+If you would like to create a model of global distribution, I would suggest using the bio 5 minute dataset and skipping the masking steps in the python script.

 ## Getting Started